mozilla/dxr/docs/source/development.rst

 Crash Early, Crash Often
 ========================

-Since DXR's indexer generally runs without manual supervision, it's better to err on the side of crashing than to risk incorrectness.
+Since :program:`dxr index` generally runs without manual supervision, it's better to err on the side of crashing than to risk incorrectness.
 Any error that could make a plugin emit inaccurate output should be fatal.
 This keeps DXR's structural queries trustworthy.

 Contributing Documentation